MM674294/union_shop/README.md

 ## Author

-Coursework by [YOUR NAME] for University of Portsmouth modules M30235/M32605.
+Coursework by MM674294 for University of Portsmouth modules M30235/M32605.

 ---